Table of Contents

 Add a Chart (with Chart JS library) in your Landbot

 This method consists of using the Window scope to call variables and functions in the parent site in this simple way, using the Code block.
-This is the best way for example to track events with systems like Google Tag Manager
+This is the best way, for example, to track events with systems like Google Tag Manager.

 Example: Trigger a function located in the parent site where the bot is embedded